koutlaw/koutlaw/CV.md

 ## DEPLOYMENTS 2020s

 🚀 SUBATOMIK | Owner + Operator | October 2023 to present
 Retro-media bistro serving up hot, medium and cold analog content since 2023.
 Decentralized open source commerce.
 Launched September 15, 2024.
 Subatomik is a Web3 online bookstore and cultural hub targeting enthusiasts in technology, cryptography, mysticism, and unexplained phenomena.
-Quite possbly one of the first bookstores on the blockchain.
-Subatomik has demonstrated a demand for a non-algorithmically driven decentralized commerce experience, particularly in an age of surveillance capitalism where preserving physical books is crucial.
+Subatomik has demonstrated a demand for a non-algorithmically driven decentralized commerce experience, in an age of surveillance capitalism where preserving physical books is crucial.
 Unlike digital e-books, which enable platforms like Amazon to track every page turn, highlight, and reading duration to commodify personal data for targeted advertising and behavioral prediction, physical books provide untraceable privacy, safeguarding intellectual autonomy and resisting the pervasive data extraction that undermines human freedom.
 [BLOCKCHAIN][DE-FI][Developing]

 🚀 Publicis Digital Experiences Group | SVP Executive Experience Director | January 2022 to February 2023
 User Experience lead for Mercedes-Benz US and Canada.
 Scope covered passenger car websites including ecommerce, owners IOS and Android apps, Sprinter Vans, dealership tools/immersive experiences, and Mercedes-Benz financial services.
 Initiated immersive user research, concept testing, prototyping, usability testing, and data-driven design initiatives.
-Received level 4 out of 5 ranking in InVision’s Design Maturity report for experimentation and data-driven design, which was significantly higher than average compared to 234 companies with 10,000+ employees.
+Received level 4/5 ranking in InVision’s Design Maturity report for experimentation and data-driven design, which was significantly higher than average compared to 234 companies with 10,000+ employees.
 Pitched and won: Genesis [Hyundai]

 ## DEPLOYMENTS 2010s

 🚀 Razorfish/Publicis Sapient | VP, Senior Creative Group Director, Experience | May 2011 to Dec 2021
 User experience design practice lead for the Razorfish NY office.
-Pitched, won and launched new products for Sprinter Vans, Mercedes-Benz In-dealership and auto show immersive experiences, Motorola (a Google company) and UNIQLO. chieved the number one ranking in J.D.
+Pitched, won and launched new products for Sprinter Vans, Mercedes-Benz In-dealership and auto show immersive experiences, Motorola (a Google company) and UNIQLO.
+Achieved the number one ranking in J.D.
 Powers’ Manufacturer’s Website Evaluation Study in both the luxury and mass market categories for the first time in the brand’s history.
 [Mercedes-Benz][Daimler][Genesis]

 🚀 R/GA | Interaction Design Director | June 2010 to May 2011
 Clients included Converse and Nike.
 Lead the UX/UI for the Converse.com redesign, worked on several projects for Nike’s innovation group, and various e-commerce initiatives on Nike.com.
 Responsible for the creation of concept sketches and designs, detailed wireframes, task flows, user testing plans, and functional specifications.
 Provided leadership, training, and mentorship to other Interaction Designers and supported various pitch efforts for Nike and Unilever.
 [Converse][Nike]